 |62.5x||210 µm||104 nm||255 nm|

 The two spectral detection channels equipped with 10 position high-speed filter wheels and a motorized dichroic mirror changer enable simultaneous dual channel imaging.
 In addition, more than two channels can be acquired sequentially.
-The robust sCMOS Orca Flash 4.0 V3 cameras from Hamamatsu are well-suited for experiments that demand high detection, quantification and speed efficiency.
+The robust sCMOS Orca Flash 4.0 V3 cameras from Hamamatsu are well-suited for experiments that require high detection efficiency, quantification and speed.